paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/matter.md

 One of the guiding principles established early on was to privilege the reading experience.
 This meant articles needed to be legible and enjoyable to read on any device.
 To meet this purpose, and after extensive device testing, I chose Calluna and Calluna Sans.

-{% include 'screenshots' with screenshots.type
+{% render 'screenshots' with screenshots.type
   caption: 'Type samples/experimentation'
   alignment: 'bleed'
   image_preset: 'thumbnail'